 I am currently pursuing licensure as a community acupuncturist, by taking pre-requisite courses to apply to POCA Tech, Portland’s ground-breaking program in community acupuncture.
 Acupuncture has been an important part of my journey to health and wellness.
 Community acupuncture remains one of the best models for accessible healthcare that I’ve seen, part of the people’s movement toward healthcare reform in a country that desperately needs it.
 I’m honored and excited to be on this learning journey.

 I love to grow food and flowers wherever I live, even if all I’ve got is a small window box.
 I read a lot, love getting outdoors to hike and explore, and will stay in any clean and relatively warm body of water until my fingers pucker.

-I live in the Pacific Northwest with my husband, a talented blacksmith and amazing daddy, and our endlessly curious daughter.
+I live in the Pacific Northwest with my husband, a talented blacksmith and amazing daddy, my daughter, and brand new baby boy.
 They are the loves of my life.